konnectedvn/lovelace-vertical-slider-cover-card/README.md

 ```

 **(1)** You might want to hide side bar (showSidebar: false) to have 2 covers in same card on mobile
+**(2)** openBaseline - some covers stop at position 2 or 1 instead of 0.
+When set, any cover with current_position
+greater than *openBaseline* will be counted as open.

 ### LAST STEP